wesovilabs/diving-into-rust-path/README.md

-# diving-into-rust-path
+# Diving into Rust

-A full course to learn coding Rust
+A full course to learn coding Rust.